PRZEWODNIK DLA WNIOSKODAWCY W PROGRAMIE MAB

 Where required, e.g. if the application covers interdisciplinary research, the application may be submitted by two researchers.
 However, it should be clearly indicated in the application form which of the researchers is the principal applicant.
-The application can also be submitted by two researchers if the secondary applicant will be applying to take on the role of director of research coordination at the newly created unit.
+The application can also be submitted by two researchers if the secondary applicant will be applying to take on the role of Scientific Affairs Director.

-The principal applicant applies to be the director of the new institution.
-Therefore, all of the applicants have to be fully committed to implementing the IRAP and need to be based at the institution for at least 0.5 FTE.
+The applicant applies to be the director of the new institution.
+Therefore, all the applicants have to be fully committed to implementing the IRAP and therefore be based at the institution for at least 0.5 FTE.

 NB: The evaluation criteria listed below concern the principal applicant.